Fall Applications Due Dec 8th, 2023

 - Research opportunities for participants who have completed at least thirty (30) hours of college

-- Exposure to cultural events and academic programs not usually available to undergraduates.
+- Exposure to cultural and academic opportunities not usually available to undergraduates.

 - Mentoring and advising during both the research and application processes.

 - Seminars and other scholarly activities designed to prepare students for doctoral studies